This press release originally appeared on PRWeb.

 Worklete is a technology platform that, through a consistent training program, reduces musculoskeletal injuries for transportation, shipping and logistics companies by 53% on average, saving companies millions of dollars a year in direct and indirect workers’ compensation costs.
 Its mobile-ready platform is scalable and effective for large distributed workforces.
 Founded in 2015, Worklete’s customers include Nestlé Waters, Penske Logistics, and Hub Group Trucking.

-Worklete is headquartered in San Francisco and has secured $8M in funding from Trinity Ventures, Launch Capital, RiverPark Ventures, and Kapor Capital.
+Worklete is headquartered in San Francisco and is backed by Trinity Ventures, Launch Capital, RiverPark Ventures, and Kapor Capital.
 For more information, visit worklete.com.